 Employees moving away from the corporate office location during the pandemic

-AND the Spring 2021 recruitment surge, which highlighted the need to recruit and retain top talent.
+AND the recent Spring recruitment surge, which highlighted the need to recruit and retain top talent.

 In order to stay competitive in this day and age, leaders need to find a balance between those that prefer to work in-office and those that want to continue working remotely.
 To learn more about adopting a competitive advantage, read the full article on CEOWorld.biz.